Can data be recovered even when a hard drive does not spin?

 Obviously, the motor will either not start spinning, or will spin up and then soon spin down, bringing the platter rotation to a halt.
 Now you know why your hard drive is spinning and stopping.

 This is a common cause of hard drive motors stopping their spinning movements.
 In such cases, we can reliably recover all your data.
+However, the PCB may stop functioning due to a damaged diode as well.

 If you suspect that your hard drive does not spin because of a faulty PCB, please don't be tempted to open up the hard drive to replace the PCB.
 Here's why: